Aro Valley: Politics

 Politically, Aro Valley has become a stronghold or "spiritual home" of the Green Party.
 In the 2011 general election, the Aro Valley Community Centre was the polling station with the most number of ballots for the Green Party in the country (619), and also was amongst the top polling stations in terms of percentage support for the Greens (at 44%).

 Before every general election the Aro Valley candidates meeting is held in the Aro Valley community hall.
 The atmosphere of the meetings can make them intimidating for candidates, who often face heckling from the audience.

 Education

-School enrollment zone
+School enrolment zone

-Aro Valley is within the enrollment zones for Wellington College, Wellington Girls' College, Wellington High School, Wellington East Girls' College, St Oran's College and Te Aro School.
+Aro Valley is within the enrolment zones for Wellington College, Wellington Girls' College, Wellington High School, Wellington East Girls' College, St Oran's College and Te Aro School.

 Aro Valley Pre-School

 Aro Valley Pre-School is a licensed early childhood education centre in a purpose-built building situated next to the Aro Valley Community Centre and Aro Park.
 The pre-school caters to children aged three and four years old, with some younger children attending accompanied by their parents.
 Once a week they also facilitate a parent-led playgroup for children under three.